 This official copy issued on 13 August 2024 shows the state of this title plan on 23 October 2023 at 10:09:13.
 It is admissible in evidence to the same extent as the original (s.67 Land Registration Act 2002).
-This title plan shows the general position on the exact line, of the boundaries.
+This title plan shows the general position, not the exact line, of the boundaries.
 It may be subject to distortions in scale.
-Measurements scaled from this plan may not match measurements between the same points on the gro This title is additional to the scale line, of the boundaries.
+Measurements scaled from this plan may not match measurements between the same points on the groun This title land shows the general position, not the exact line, of the boundaries.
 It may be subject to distortions in scale.
-Measurements scaled from this plan may not match measurements between the same points on the gro This title is about with by HM Land Registry, Durham Office.
+Measurements scaled from this plan may not match measurements between the same points on the groun This title is dealt with by HM Land Registry, Durham Office.